chef/automate/components/docs-chef-io/content/automate/ha_disaster_recovery_setup_AWS.md

 The primary cluster will be active and regular backups will be performed using `chef-automate backup create`.
 At the same time, the disaster recovery cluster will be restoring the latest backup data using `chef-automate backup restore`.

-When the primary cluster fails, accomplish the failover by updating DNS records to the DR cluster Load balancer.
+When the primary cluster fails, accomplish the fail-over by updating DNS records to the DR cluster Load balancer.

 ### Caveat with the above approach